tier4/drs-docs/docs/calibration/index.md

     ```

 3. Execute the LiDAR packet decoder on the connected PC where the calibration tool will run.
 This reduces network load and topic delay.
-  If you use docker, please execute it on the runtime docker container.
+  If you use docker, please execute it on the runtime Docker container.
     ```shell
     # launch the LiDAR packet decoder
     ros2 launch drs_launch drs_offline.launch.xml publish_tf:=false
     ```

 4. Execute the tool on the connected PC.
-  If you use docker, please execute it on the calibration docker container.
+  If you use docker, please execute it on the calibration Docker container.
     ```shell
     # only if you choose “Building from source”
     source calibration_tools/install/setup.bash